Updated: December 10, 2024

 There are many good reasons for buying property in Cascais, Portugal.
 Some of these key advantages include:

-• No restrictions on foreign property ownership
+• There are no restrictions on foreign property ownership.

 • Investing in a dynamic market with a high return on investment potential